jbstocker/jasons-blog/src/components/blog/posts/first_post.md

 ## Photograhy

-I'm an avid photography and traveler.
+I'm an avid photographer and traveler.
 My initial intent for this blog was primarily photo based, but as I started to lead engineering teams I realized how much I enjoy teaching and talking tech, so instead I'll just make the blog about things I like in general, including photography (and of course photography gear)

 ## Woodworking/DIY